Splicing 30 hour rope

-Having passed the rope through the clock and with the counterweight in position,
+Having passed the rope through the clock and with the counterweight in

-cut the rope to the desired length, with the clock fully wound.
+position, cut the rope to the desired length, with the clock fully wound.

-sheath is then replaced and trimmed unevenly.
+outer sheath is then replaced and trimmed unevenly.
 That is, with a some strands

 longer than others.
 The idea is to avoid a clean line at the join.